 Air Source Heat Pump for a 4-Bed Detached House: Complete Guide

-Detached houses have some advantages when it comes to heat pumps — more space for the outdoor unit, no shared walls creating noise concerns — but they also present challenges, primarily around higher heat demand and potentially higher costs.
-This guide gives you the practical detail you need.
+If you own a 4-bedroom detached house and you're considering a heat pump, you'll want specific answers.
+Detached houses have advantages — more space for the outdoor unit, no shared walls — but they also present challenges around higher heat demand.
+This guide gives you the practical detail.

 What Size Heat Pump for a 4-Bed Detached?

-| Property Characteristics | Typical Floor Area | Likely Heat Pump Size |
+| Property Characteristics | Floor Area | Heat Pump Size |

 |---|---|---|